avnig309-dotcom/portfolio/README.md

 # Personal Portfolio

-### A simple responsive portfolio website showcasing my skills, projects, and interests as an AIML student.
+### A simple responsive portfolio website showcasing my skills, projects, and interests.

 ### Built With